Surrogacy Law in India

 Prohibitions on Embryo Donation and Biological Criteria for Parents under the Surrogacy Regulations Act of 2021.
 The act mandates that the intended parents must contribute their own biological material, either egg and sperm, for surrogacy, and embryo donation is prohibited.

-Permissible Medical Conditions for Surrogacy Under the Surrogacy Regulations Act of 2021
+Permissible Medical Conditions for Surrogacy Under the Surrogacy Law in India.
+2021

 The Surrogacy Regulations Act 2021 allows surrogacy for specific medical conditions that may includes:-